blackbaud/uat-kit/content/walkthroughs/selenium/index.md

 <li>
 <p>Implement the custom method.</p>

-<p class="alert alert-info">The common pattern that the {{ stache.config.product_name_short }} employs is to wait until a condition is met before proceeding with the next action.
+<p class="alert alert-info">The common pattern that the {{ stache.config.product_name_short }} employs is to wait until a condition is met and then proceed with the next action.
 It uses the Selenium Webdriver to interact with the browser and determine whether the desired condition is met.</p>

 <ol>
 <li>